mabhi16/3D_Object_detection_midterm/README.md

 ![detection](https://user-images.githubusercontent.com/49077871/197003999-b7d53761-3daa-4477-a723-3538f50dde4d.png)

-## 4.Performance detection for 3D Object Detection
+## 4. Performance detection for 3D Object Detection

 The goal of this task is to find pairings between ground-truth labels and detections, so that we can determine if an object has been (a) missed (false negative), (b) successfully detected (true positive) or (c) has been falsely reported (false positive).
 For this geometrical overlap is computed between the bounding boxes of labels and detected objects and determine the percentage of this overlap in relation to the area of the bounding boxes.
 For multiple matches objects/detections pair with maximum IOU are kept, later false negatives and false positives are computed to calculate precision and recall.
 After processing all the frames of a sequence, the performance of the object detection algorithm is evaluated.